 2] Below Surface Paint Defects: Paint defects which are embedded in, or below, the surface of the clear coat (top coat in single stage paint).

-Topical Paint Defects are typically mild in nature and simply removed with decontamination processes which are usually abrasive and/or chemical in nature.
+Topical Paint Defects are typically mild in nature and simply removed with decontamination processes.
 These processes include traditional clay bars, nano mitts, and pads (synthetic clay replacements).
-Chemicals play a big role in dissolving topical contaminants or loosening them up so slight agitation (abrasion) will remove them entirely.
+Chemicals may dissolve topical contaminants or loosen them up so slight agitation (abrasion) will remove them entirely.

 Below surface paint defects require a solid knowledge and experience base for accurate evaluation and removal depending on their severity.
 Additionally, other factors of the panel and paint type, play important roles when forming a correction strategy.
 Remember to always begin defect correction utilizing the LEAST AGGRESSIVE means to maximize effectiveness.
-With this methodology, correcting difficult defects will happen faster and will not cause any additional headaches which turn into time vacuums.
+Automotive surface integrity is the number one goal in all auto detailing.